Icelle/icelle.github.io/source/_posts/2013-11-03-first-post.markdown

 attr_accessor :num, :color
 ```

-  we're telling our program to do build these methods behind the scenes:
+  we're telling our program to build these methods behind the scenes:

 ```ruby
 #getters